microsoft/powercat-business-approvals-kit/Workshop/docs/security.md

 # Overview

 This page summarize security setup required for the demo environments.
-These are implemeted as PowerShell scripts [security.ps1](../src/scripts/security.ps1)
+These are implemented as PowerShell scripts [security.ps1](../src/scripts/security.ps1)

 ## Getting Started